-Knowledge Check 1 Fill in the Blanks.
-Operations Research employs various methods to help make better decisions. (mathematical) The roots of Operations Research can be traced back to the early century.
-(20th) During World War II, OR teams included mathematicians, scientists, and . (engineers)
+- 1. Operations Research employs various methods to help make better decisions. (mathematical) - 2.
+The roots of Operations Research can be traced back to the early century.
+(20th) - During World War II, OR teams included mathematicians, scientists, and . (engineers)

-4. Predictive OR uses historical data to make about future events. (predictions)
+Predictive OR uses historical data to make about future events. (predictions)